licarijd/data-structures-and-algorithms/Trees/O(log n) Time Complexity, and BST Intro/readme.txt

-log n basically means that based on the height, the maximum number of decisions we're going to take if we search the tree (eg. to look for a node) is log n.
+log n basically means that based on the height, the maximum number of decisions we're going to take if we access, search, insert/delete from the tree (eg. to look for a node) is log n.

 Binary Search Trees